-A couple may choose to end their marital relationship with a legal separation in Reno NV, rather than a divorce.
-Depending on your specific situation, a legal separation may be more appropriate or desirable over a divorce.
-To get started, schedule a consultation with family lawyers in Reno, NV.
+A couple may choose to end their marital relationship with a legal separation rather than a divorce.
+Depending on your specific situation and if you are living in Nevada, a legal separation may be more appropriate or desirable over a divorce.

 A Legal Separation Agreement is a legally binding document that is tailored to each parties’ relationship and situation.
 This Agreement details and determines resolutions to issues such as co-parenting, child support, spousal support, division of property, and other community property issues.